thesadrogue/TheSadRogue.Integration/README.md

 	- Includes a convenient component for implementing player controls
 - NuGet package creation implemented (no actual NuGet release yet)
 - **Missing** the following features from the previous integration library
-    - Everything in the `Tiles` namespace
-	    - May or may not be re-implemented here
-		- Library architecture/structures have changed such that it may no longer be useful as previously implemented; TBD
 	- `Action` namespace/system and associated components
-	    - Needs to be re-evaluated since GoRogue and SadConsole components have been combined
+	    - Will likely not be included; GoRogue and SadConsole components have been combined
 		- May have some overlap with GoRogue's effect system
 	- World generation code from `Maps.Generators` namespace
 	    - Potentially possible to integrate into GoRogue's new map generation framework
 		- Wrappers around map class need to be re-evaluated due to architecture changes
 	- "Game-frame"/turn system
 	    - Implementation may be greatly simplified since GoRogue/SadConsole components have been combined
-		- May be possible to integrate a more diverse feature set
+		- May be possible to integrate a more diverse feature set, and much easier for users to just implement themselves now

 ### New Project Template
-- Not yet implemented
+- Currently complete; examples of usage are above.

 ### Companion Tutorial
 - Not yet implemented